GIScience/gis-training-resource-center/content/Wiki/en_qgis_common_errors_and_Issues.md

  __Solution:__
   1. Right click on the corresponding layer
-  2. Activate the `Zoom to Layer` function in the pop-up window.
+  2. Activate the `Zoom to Layer` function in the pop-up window

 ```{figure} /fig/en_layer_display.png
 ---